I Should Have Said Something Sooner

 That is often how His peace arrives.

-There have been days when pressure seemed to come from every direction at once, responsibilities piling up, decisions needing to be made, and no quick solution in sight.
-In those moments, I used to think peace would come once everything was fixed.
+I remember days when pressure seemed to come from every direction at once.
+Responsibilities were piling up, decisions needed to be made, and no quick solution was in sight.
+I used to think peace would arrive once everything was fixed.
 Instead, I found that God often met me before anything changed.
 The circumstances remained for a time, but His presence steadied me in the middle of them.
-That kind of peace is deeper than relief, because it is not dependent on the situation.
+That kind of peace runs deeper than simple relief, because it is not dependent on the situation.

 Some seasons are not solved quickly.
 They are survived faithfully.